1. Purpose and rationale

 12.4 Determination of application for a deferred central examination

 The Academic Registrar or nominee will determine the outcome of an application for a deferred central examination.
 Student Administration will notify a student of the outcome of their deferred examination application in writing not less than one week prior to the commencement of the deferred examination period.
-Where the application is approved, the details of the examination day, date, time and location will be posted on the Students' Personal Examination Timetable.
+Where the application is approved, the details of the examination day, date, time and location will be published on the Students' Personal Examination Timetable.
 In cases where an application is submitted prior to the examination and the application is refused, every effort will be made to contact the student prior to the scheduled examination.

 12.5 Determination of application for a School-based deferred examination

-The Lecturer-in-Charge will determine the outcome of an application for a School-based deferred examination.
-The School will notify the student of the outcome of their deferred examination application in writing not less than one week prior to the examination date determined by the Lecturer-in-Charge.
+The Lecturer in Charge will determine the outcome of an application for a School-based deferred examination.
+The School will notify the student of the outcome of their deferred examination application in writing not less than one week prior to the examination date determined by the Lecturer in Charge.
 Where the application is approved, the written notification will include the details of the examination day, date, time and location.
 In cases where an application is submitted prior to the examination and the application is refused, every effort will be made to contact the student prior to the scheduled examination.